feathersjs/feathers/docs/guides/frontend/javascript.md

 # Building a frontend

-As we have seen [when getting started](../basics/starting.md), Feathers works great in the browser and comes with client services that allow to easily connect to a Feathers server.
+As we have seen [while getting started](../basics/starting.md), Feathers works great in the browser and comes with client services that allow it to easily connect to a Feathers server.

 In this chapter we will create a real-time chat frontend with signup and login using modern plain JavaScript.
 It will only work in the latest versions of Chrome, Firefox, Safari and Edge since we won't be using a transpiler like Webpack or Babel (which is also why there won't be a TypeScript option).
 The final version can be found [here](https://github.com/feathersjs/feathers-chat/).